Portfolio Guidelines (BFA and MFA)

 No special effects or on-screen overlays.

 Linked file must remain online for at least one full year.

 Does not require professional-level equipment; cellphone camera or consumer cameras are okay.

-Applicants who have passed the preliminary selection process for our MFA program will be notified in mid-February.
-At that time, candidates may be invited to visit CalArts in March for an interview day to meet faculty, staff, students, and fellow shortlisted applicants.
+Applicants who have passed the preliminary selection process will be notified in mid-February.
+At that time, candidates will be invited to visit CalArts in March for an interview and to meet faculty and students.
 An interview is required of invited applicants and is an important component of the final selection process.

 Video chat interviews are available in exceptional cases, however we like to emphasize the importance of having an in-person interview as part of the application process for prospective students.
 Additionally, an in-person interview gives you a unique opportunity to see the school and meet and talk to the faculty.